 However, it is often grouped with the vitamin B complex due to its similarities.
 In fact, this nutrient affects a number of vital bodily functions.
 Choline is involved in many different processes, such as cell structure and messaging, fat transport and metabolism, DNA synthesis and nervous system maintenance.
 It impacts liver function, healthy brain development, muscle movement, your nervous system and metabolism.

 It is very important to know what the brain needs in order to have optimal growth for babies, while being pregnant and at least until they are 2 years old.
-We will have a later post on the importance of these fats for your baby and proper development.
+Have a look at our post on the importance of these fats for your baby and proper development.
 Making Your Own Baby Food Plus Toddler and Family Recipes

 Eggs also contain essential amino acids which are not produced by the body and are needed for children to grow and for every age to function properly.
 When protein is eaten, it is broken down into amino acids, which are then used to help the body with various processes, such as building muscle and regulating immune function.
 The majority of an egg’s nutrients are found in the yolk.
 These key nutrients include: choline (essential for all cell function and a crucial nutrient for pregnancy to support the brain development of the fetus), Vitamin D (critical for bone and immune health and eggs are one of the only foods that naturally contains vitamin D), and Lutein/Zeaxanthin (antioxidants that are believed to reduce the risk of developing cataracts and slow the progression of age-related macular degeneration.

 To wrap it up, here are 5 more reasons to eat eggs:

 -Eggs are delicious and can be incorporated in every meal

 -Cost-effective - on average they cost 15 cents per serving and easily accessible